haileytapia/portfolio/Numbers.md

 {: .fs-5 : .fw-300 }

 {: .about }
 > During my internship, Splunk decided to phase out the tech industry practice of spelling out numbers under 10 and instead use numerals for most numbers, with a few exceptions.
-I wrote the following content for the company’s new guidance on numbers in documentation:
+I wrote the following content for the company’s new guidance on numbers in documentation.

 - TOC
 {:toc}